philthompson/bird-partial-string-match/readme.md

 I created simple HTML pages to experiment with and compare algorithms in JavaScript.

+More discussion of this work has been posted to [my blog](https://philthompson.me/2023/Partial-String-Match-for-Birds.html).

 ### Search Page

 The `search.html` page runs the final algorithm.
 It can be viewed [here](https://philthompson.me/misc/partial-string-match-for-birds/search.html).